leticialunaa/leticialunaa/README.md

-<h1>Hi, my name is Leticia Luna, an  <a href="https://linkedin.com/in/leticia-alvarado-24846815b/">IT Professional</a>☺</h1>
+ Leticia Luna is a  <a href="https://linkedin.com/in/leticia-alvarado-24846815b/">IT Professional</a>☺</h1>

-I am highly motivated.
-Seeking employment with a company where I can expand my profession and succeed along with an awesome team.
+A highly motivated individual.
+Seeking employment with a company where she can expand her profession and succeed along with an awesome team.

 <h2>👨‍💻 Information Technology Projects:</h2>